 What is thought leadership content?

-Thought leadership content can come in many forms, such as of articles, social media posts, videos, podcasts, etc. The objective is to demonstrate one’s expertise, talent, skills, and passion for their business, industry, products and/or services.
+Thought leadership content can come in many forms, such as articles, social media posts, videos, podcasts, etc. The objective is to demonstrate one’s expertise, talent, skills, and passion for their business, industry, products and/or services.
 It is an effective approach to position someone, or yourself, as an authority within a specific industry.

 The most desirable content will go into enough depth that your customers’ biggest questions are answered without them needing to “reach back” for more info.